Finite-size correlation behavior near a critical point: a simple metric for monitoring the state of a neural network

+Notice that, similar to $\kappa_S$, AC(1) is computed from the time series of the population activity, which means that it may be subject to external biases {and nonstationarities}, and they do not profit from spatial information.
+On the other hand, $\kappa_C$ can be computed from single time frames, but it cannot be calculated if the neurons' positions are unknown, or in systems where positions are ill-defined.
+Also, as in the numerical results of \cite{tiago2020}, we have found in experimental data that the linear relation between $r_0$ and $W$ at criticality breaks down for very small windows, an observation that deserves further research efforts, and has to be taken into account if $\kappa_C$ is intended to be used on very small system sizes.

-Overall, the results show that the value of the control parameter $T_c$ (i.e., for critical behavior) inferred via avalanche-size distribution is very close to the value that maximizes the correlation length.
-Thus, while state of the system can be monitored from either method, notice that the computation of the correlation length is less dependent on parameters, such as the ones needed in the avalanche analysis (e.g., such as bin length, threshold, separation of time scales).
+Overall, numerical simulation results show that the value of the control parameter $T_c$ (i.e., for critical behavior) inferred via avalanche-size distribution is very close to the value that maximizes the correlation length.
+Thus, the long-term state of the system can be monitored from either method, although the computation of the correlation length should be more sensitive to dynamic changes, and less dependent on parameters.
+The analyzed experimental data support this picture.